-If you are like me, you have never thought too much about a peep hole in a door, except for thinking that it was probably expensive and would be complicated to install one… I’m happy to tell you that neither of those things are true.
-In fact, when we installed mine today it took us less than five minutes, including clean-up, and it cost less than $10.
-If I had known it was that easy and that cheap/inexpensive I would have put one in on our first and second houses and frosted the glass for more privacy.
+If you are like me, then you probably have never thought too much about a peep hole in a door, except for thinking that it was probably too expensive and would be too complicated to install one… I’m happy to tell you that neither of those things are true.
+In fact, when I installed mine today it took me less than five minutes to install, including clean-up, and it cost less than $10.
+Seriously!
+If I had known it was going to be that easy and that cheap/inexpensive I would have put one in our first and second houses and frosted the glass for more privacy.
 Dang!
 Live and learn I guess.

 When I painted our door last Saturday, I decided that I really didn’t want to have to patch the hole that was left in the door by a non-functioning wreath hanger, it was dangling and completely useless.
 So I cleaned up the area around the hole and sanded it a bit before I painted it knowing that I wanted the peep hole to go there.

-If you want to install a peep hole too, it saves the most time and money knowing what supplies you will need so here is a list of what I used:
+If you want to install a peep hole too, it saves the most time and money knowing what supplies you will need so I am sharing a list of what I used with you:

 - Drill with bit in the size described on peep hole package.

 - Peep hole.
 They come with or without a little shutter on them.
 I used this one without a cover.
 The ones with a cover can be found here.

 - Sanding block or dremel.

 - Safety Glasses.